 No. Registration as a third country auditor only gives approval, for the purposes of UK requirements, in relation to the audit of a third country company with securities admitted to trading on a UK regulated market.
 It does not give approval to carry out statutory audits as required by UK Companies Act 2006.
 Nor does it recognise the qualifications of third country auditors.

-6. What are the requirements for registration as a third country auditor for applicants from countries that have been assessed as either "transitional" or "equivalent"?
+6. What are the requirements for full registration as a third country auditor under UK Law?